 In that case, you would need to use the hay for compost – but only if you can make sure any seeds will not grow!

 Hay is mostly used as animal feed (fodder), since it contains more nutrients than straw.
 If hay gets wet (or was not dried out enough), it can get moldy.

 In that case, you might want to discard it, or possibly turn it into compost.
 If you compost hay, remember that you may have to contend with the seeds of the grasses and legumes that were used to make the hay.

 If the compost pile gets hot enough, you might be fine.
 If not, you might have some serious weeds in your garden!

 However, this might not be such a bad thing.
-If you want to grow some cover crops (green manure) to restore nitrogen and other nutrients to the soil, composting hay might turn out work just fine.
+If you want to grow some cover crops (green manure) to restore nitrogen and other nutrients to the soil, composting hay might work out fine.

 Now you know the main differences between straw and hay.
 You also know what each one is used for, where they come from, and how they are made.